China’s three Cs: COVID, consumption and credit

-Anemic consumption may reflect the greatest burden of the COVID economic fallout being shouldered by those most susceptible to it.
-Low earners represent 40%2 of the population and labor market data suggests their income has not increased in line with more lucrative professions such as technology and financial services.
+Anaemic consumption may reflect the greatest burden of the COVID economic fallout being shouldered by those most susceptible to it.
+Low earners represent 40%2 of the population and labour market data suggests their income has not increased in line with more lucrative professions such as technology and financial services.

 Similarly, household saving rates rose in response to COVID lockdowns but have not been used by savers to fuel a consumption-based recovery as the economy reopened.
 This may reflect the disruption and uncertainty resulting from the zero-COVID approach, where sudden restrictions being imposed make it difficult to plan for leisure spending.
 Additionally, it could indicate that consumers are cautious about their future employment prospects.

 Source: Barclays Research, Special Topic: China, Policy Evolution, September 2021

 Another factor potentially weighing on consumers’ appetite to spend is the government’s crackdown on property.
 The government has stated that they do not wish housing to be a speculative market.
 Property is of societal significance in China, representing 23.3% of GDP3.
 Policies implemented to stabilise the housing market are beginning to bear fruit, albeit they appear to have overshot and are dampening this engine of growth.

 Source: Nomura Global Research, China: Property-related indicators broadly worsened in September, October 2021.
 A city’s tier is calculated from an average of its political standing, population and GDP.
 Tier 1 reflects the biggest cities.